Michael Lofton (Host/Founder)

 Thomas Druschke (Atheist) – Thomas Druschke is an atheist, debater, amateur philosopher, and content creator from Texas who runs The Atheist Reformation channelThe Atheist Reformation channel on YouTube.
 His channel is dedicated to open discussion with theists, atheists, and everyone in between on the philosophical spectrum, with weekly shows such as Sunday Service and Discussions With A Theist.
 He has recently found a new mildly obsessive hobby in weightlifting and participates in amateur strongman competitions.

-- Dr. Peter Kreeft – Professor of philosophy at Boston College and The King’s College.
+- Dr. Peter Kreeft – Professor of philosophy at Boston College and The King’s College (Roman Catholic).

 - Dr. Carl Trueman – Full Professor at the Department of Biblical and Religious Studies at Grove City College.
 (Orthodox Presbyterian.)